rodriggj/aws-devops-pro/config_mgmt/eks/readme.md

       publicKeyName: us-west
 ```

-And then we will deploy the change by simply adding the node group.
+And then we will deploy the change by simply adding the node group to existing environment.

 ```
 eksctl create nodegroup --config-file=testCluster2.yaml --include='ng-mixedThird'